Ring Around the Sun (short story): Plot

 Turner and Snead are the two (self-declared) best pilots with United Space Mail.
 They are given the task of piloting a new ship, the Helios, on a mail run from Earth to Venus.
 The Helios has been fitted with a new force field that allows it to deflect solar radiation around itself, so it can safely pass within twenty million miles of the Sun, cutting the length of the trip from the usual six months to two.

 The field engages automatically as the ship approaches the Sun, but the two men discover to their dismay that in the absence of solar radiation, the temperature on the ship keeps dropping.
 The Deflection Field remains on until they leave the Sun's vicinity; by then, the temperature has fallen to minus forty degrees Fahrenheit.

-When Turner and Snead finally reach Venus, they are furious and threaten to assault their supervisor.
+When Turner and Snead finally reach Venus, they are furious and threaten to assault their manager.
 The latter explains that if they had read the written instructions he gave them, they would have known that they could adjust the intensity of the Deflection Field, thus allowing some solar radiation through and keeping the ship's internal temperature at near-normal.